Vega de Tera disaster: Flood

 Before the dawn of 9 January, a section of the dam's retaining wall measuring 169 × 97 × 33 m in dimension collapsed.
 The collapse released 7.8 e6m3 of water from the Vega de Tera reservoir.
 At an initial peak discharge of 13000 m3/s, the flood traveled 8 km downstream towards Ribadelago.

 The town, located 8 km downriver, was quickly engulfed by water moving at a velocity of 108 km/h.
 The time between hearing a loud roar as a result of the break and the subsequent torrent of water was insufficient for residents to escape.
 The surge carried along many tree trunks and debris.
-Many of the buildings were destroyed by the rapid flood, which and an estimated maximum flow depth of 34 m.
+Many of the buildings were destroyed by the rapid flood, which had an estimated maximum flow depth of 34 m.
 The force of the flood dragged victims into Sanabria Lake.
 More than 1,500 domesticated animals also died.
 Recovery teams were only able to recover 28 bodies from the lake.
 Given the remote location of the town and time of incident, the first assistance did not arrive until the following morning.
 Sanabria Lake rose by 2.3 m after floodwater and sediments entered.
 Only 10–20% of the total sediment volume was deposited into the lake; most of it was deposited along the floodway in the Tera River gorge.
 Damage was minor downstream as the force of the flood weakened when it entered the lake.